|9-15.100||General Principles Related to Obtaining Fugitives from Abroad|

 A lure involves using a subterfuge to entice a criminal defendant to leave a foreign country so that he or she can be arrested in the United States, in international waters or airspace, or in a third country for subsequent extradition, expulsion, or deportation to the United States.
 Lures can be complicated schemes or they can be as simple as inviting a fugitive by telephone to a party in the United States.

-As noted above, some countries will not extradite a person to the United States if the person's presence in that country was obtained through the use of a lure or other ruse.
-In addition, some countries may view a lure of a person from its territory as an infringement on its sovereignty.
-Consequently, a prosecutor must consult with the Office of International Affairs before undertaking a lure to the United States or a third country.
+Some countries will not extradite a person to the United States if the person's presence in that country was obtained through the use of a lure or other ruse.
+In addition, some countries may view a lure of a person from its territory as an infringement on its sovereignty or criminal law.
+Consequently, a prosecutor must consult with the Office of International Affairs (OIA) and secure approval from the Criminal Division before undertaking a lure to the United States or a third country.
+Prosecutors contemplating a lure should consult with OIA as early as possible.
+If OIA concurs with the lure proposal, OIA will recommend that a Deputy Assistant Attorney General (DAAG) in the Criminal Division approve the lure.
+Lure approval authority resides with the DAAG.

 9-15.635 - Interpol Red Notices

-An Interpol Red Notice is the closest instrument to an international arrest warrant in use today.
-Please be aware that if a Red Notice is issued, the prosecutor's office is obligated to do whatever work is required to produce the necessary extradition documents within the time limits prescribed by the controlling extradition treaty whenever and wherever the fugitive is arrested.
+An Interpol Red Notice is an international “lookout” and is the closest instrument to an international arrest warrant in use today.
+Please be aware that if a fugitive is arrested pursuant to a Red Notice, the prosecutor's office is obligated to do whatever work is required to produce the necessary extradition documents within the time limits prescribed by the controlling extradition treaty or, in the absence of a treaty, the arresting country’s domestic law, whenever and wherever the fugitive is arrested.
 Further, the prosecutor's office is obliged to pay the expenses pursuant to the controlling treaty.

-The Department of State may revoke the passport of a person who is the subject of an outstanding Federal warrant.
-Revocation of the passport can result in loss of the fugitive's lawful residence status, which may lead to his or her deportation.
-If the fugitive is wanted on State charges only, it will be necessary to obtain a warrant on a UFAP complaint because the Department of State is only authorized to revoke the passports of persons named in Federal warrants.
+The Department of State may revoke the passport of a U.S. citizen who is the subject of an outstanding Federal or State warrant.
+Revocation of a U.S. passport can result in loss of the fugitive's lawful residence status in a foreign country, which may lead to his or her deportation.

 9-15.650 - Foreign Prosecution